Regenexx Corporate Program

 Self-funded health plans can elect to have the Regenexx procedures covered, while Insurance carriers for fully funded plans consider our procedures investigational.
 Here’s Why…

-Insurance companies have lost billions due to adding orthopedic procedures that have been proven to be ineffective in clinical trials 58% of the time – see graph below.
+Insurance companies have lost billions due to adding orthopedic procedures that have been proven to be ineffective in clinical trials 53% of the time – see chart below.